Bylaws for Northwest Alliance for Psychoanalytic Study

-The officers of the Alliance shall be the president, president-elect, past president, secretary, and treasurer.
+The officers of the Alliance shall be the president, co-president, president-elect, past president, secretary, technology chair, and treasurer.

 III.
 2. Term and Election

 Terms shall begin July 1 of any given year.
 The president shall serve as president-elect for one year, president for one year, co-president for one year, and past-president for one year.
-Elections for president-elect shall occur in even-numbered years.
-The secretary and treasurer shall serve for two-year terms and shall be elected in odd-numbered years.
+The secretary and treasurer shall serve for two-year terms.
 Terms are renewable without election.